arindal1/FireDetectionAndLocalization/README.md

 # FireDetectionAndLocalization
-This a group project I worked on for Machine Learning Practicals.
+This a group project I worked on for Machine Learning Practicals in 2nd Year.